ismtabo/magus/README.md

 ### Helpers

-Helpers are used to define functions that can be used in the render process.
-These functions are provided by magus.
-Currently, the following helpers are available:
+Magus extends the basic golang text/template engine by including [`slim-sprig`](https://go-task.github.io/slim-sprig).
+This package provides a set of helper functions that can be used in the YAML manifest.
+Helper functions are used in the render of paths, templates, and conditions.
+In addition, magus add the following helpers:

-- `to_json`: converts a value into a JSON string.
-- `lower`: converts a string into lowercase.
-- `upper`: converts a string into uppercase.
-- `title`: converts a string into title case.
 - `snake`: converts a string into snake case.
 - `kebab`: converts a string into kebab case.
 - `camel`: converts a string into camel case.